 [TimeCapsule] ; should it be used as a time machine? time machine = yes ; path to the backup folder path = /Backup/TimeMachine ; Size in Megabyte vol size limit = 1000000 ; which users are allowed to access ; use the user who ownes the directory valid users = timemachine

-Start the services and tell macOS to look for it
+Starting services and configure macOS to look for them

-The last thing we have to configure on the server is to start the services by default
+The last few things that have to be configured on the server is to start the services by default.

 sudo systemctl enable netatalk.service sudo systemctl start netatalk.service sudo systemctl enable avahi-daemon.service sudo systemctl start avahi-daemon.service